 The Needs of Culture vs. The Needs of Drama: Drama battles culture in the purpose of the story.

-A Light in the Darkness: Beautiful article on the nature of stories by teen author and superfan extraordinaire, April Freeman.
+A Light in the Darkness: Beautiful article on the nature of stories by teen author and superfan extraordinaire, A. M. Freeman.

 Deeper Magic Before the Dawn of Time: An article on Christian Magic.